Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Institutional Background, Data, and Measurement

 The 2024 U.S. Presidential Election Winner market is a categorical market with 17 mutually exclusive outcomes.
-Each candidate is traded through YES and NO shares, and we focus on Trump, Biden, and Harris because those three contracts account for nearly all economically relevant trading activity in our sample.
+We focus on Trump, Biden, and Harris because those three candidate markets account for nearly all economically relevant trading activity in our sample.